 Relationship marketing through digital forms of integrated marketing communications can provide sport organizations with a range of positive outcomes.
 Given decreasing participation, membership and funding pressures, sport organizations need to engage with current and prospective consumers to alleviate these concerns.
 Drawing on existing research in the digital communications setting, a framework illustrating the end to end integrated marketing communications function as implemented by governing bodies as a form of not-for-profit sporting organizations is presented and tested.
 Satisfaction with integrated marketing communications was shown to have a direct effect on relationship quality and behavioral intentions, including revenue raising, increasing participation, raising awareness, and enhancing public perception providing practical and theoretical benefits.

-Damien Whitburn, Adam Karg and Paul Turner
+Damien Whitburn, Chelsey Taylor, Paul Turner, and Adam Karg

-Daniel Funk, Daniel Lock, Adam Karg and Mark Pritchard
+Daniel Funk, Daniel Lock, Adam Karg, and Mark Pritchard

 Sport consumer behavior (SCB) research continues to grow in both popularity and sophistication.
 A guiding principle in much of this research has focused on the nature of sport-related experiences and the benefits sport consumers derive from these experiences.
 This emphasis has generated new knowledge and insights into the needs and wants of sport consumers.
 Although these efforts have contributed to the field’s understanding of SCB, the vast majority of this research has centered on psychological phenomena and the evaluative and affective components of these sport experiences.
 Approaches to this work have also narrowed, with SCB research predominately relying on cross-sectional studies and attitudinal surveys to collect information.
 This has resulted in limited findings that seldom account for how various situational or environmental factors might influence attitudinal data patterns at the individual and group level.
 This special issues seeks to deepen our understanding of SCB by providing seven papers that demonstrate or validate findings using multiple studies or data collections.

-Andrea N. Eagleman, Adam Karg and Ryan M. Rodenberg
+Andrea N. Eagleman, Adam Karg, and Ryan M. Rodenberg

 This case explores the complex multi-layered governance structure in the international Olympic sport of gymnastics, describing in detail the governance structures and operations of each layer – the International Olympic Committee (IOC), Fédération Internationale de Gymnastique (FIG), which is the international federation for gymnastics, and the national governing bodies (NGB) of gymnastics in the United States and Australia, USA Gymnastics and Gymnastics Australia.
 While both NGBs highlighted in this case are deemed to be successful on an international level, the case reveals many subtle differences between the two, which can be discussed in both governance and organizational behavior contexts.
 Finally, the timely issue of age fraud in gymnastics and the response from each level of governance are presented and provide an opportunity for further in-depth discussion.